AidanEigenbrod/AidanEigenbrod.github.io/index.md

 <code>See the artifact's report and code <a href="https://github.com/AidanEigenbrod/AidanEigenbrod.github.io/blob/Artifact-3/Artifact-3/Read.md">here</a>.</code>

 ## Code Review
-My informal code review video provides a walkthrough of each selected artifact in its original state before enhancements were made.
-In the video, I explain how the programs functioned, identify weaknesses in structure, efficiency, and security, and describe the rationale behind each planned improvement.
-I also connect these enhancements to relevant learning outcomes and professional standards.

-This process is valuable because it documents my reasoning, supports clear technical communication, and enables constructive feedback before implementation.
-It demonstrates my ability to evaluate existing software and communicate improvement strategies in a clear and professional manner.

-<code><a href="https://github.com/AidanEigenbrod/AidanEigenbrod.github.io"> Watch my code review here</a>.</code>
+Although a video presentation was recommended for the informal code review, I completed a structured written code review for each selected artifact.
+This process involved examining the original implementations in detail, identifying opportunities for improvement in structure, logic, performance, and security, and documenting planned enhancements prior to implementation.
+This written review served the same purpose as a video walkthrough by supporting clear technical reasoning, professional communication, and thoughtful planning before development changes were made.

 ## Education
 Computer Science, BS